raffimh/produksiApp/README.md

 ### `npm install`

 2. **Start the Application**
-After the installation is complete, start the application by running the command
+After the installation is complete, start the application by running the command:

 ### `npm start`